Skip to Content

 If you are under investigation for fraud, you need to consult with an experienced attorney as soon as possible.
 At The Law Offices of Dr. E.R.
 Baez, P.C., we understand how these cases are prosecuted, and we know what it takes to mount an effective defense on your behalf.
 Our fraud lawyer in San Antonio can help you understand your rights and options and work diligently to protect your rights throughout the legal process.

-Call us at (210) 361-1112 today to schedule a consultation with our fraud attorney in San Antonio.
+Call us at (210) 361-1112 or fill out this online form today to schedule a consultation with our fraud attorney in San Antonio.

 Have Questions?